 The existing legislative mechanisms for licensing works in estuaries and coastal waters provide varying levels of control.
 Currently, some works may require a number of licences while others are not regulated at all.
-The licensing system is being completely revised through the Marine and Coastal Access Act 2009.
+The licensing system is being completely revised under the Marine and Coastal Access Act 2009.

 The Environment Agency does have some remit in estuaries and coastal waters for regulation through land drainage consents and discharge consents.
-Most works in estuaries and coasts however are not licensed by the Environment Agency, While the Environment Agency is not a statutory consultee in the process it is standard practice for it to be consulted on applications made for licences issued by the Marine and Fisheries Agency.
-Many marine works are, also subject to Environmental Impact Assessment and hydromorphological impacts will be assessed as part of this.
+Most works in estuaries and coasts however are not licensed by the Environment Agency.
+While the Environment Agency is not a statutory consultee in the process it is standard practice for it to be consulted on applications made for licences issued by the Marine and Fisheries Agency and the Welsh Assembly Government.
+Many marine works are also subject to Environmental Impact Assessment and hydromorphological impacts will be assessed as part of this.
 Important environmental considerations for regulators are the potential hydrological effects, interference with other marine activities, the possibility of turbidity, noise, drift of fine materials smothering seabed flora and fauna, and the risk of impact to designated conservation areas.
 In this way new physical modifications can be assessed to see if they will cause deterioration of the hydrological and morphological conditions.
 This will also highlight opportunities to make improvements, where this is possible.

 In England the Marine and Fisheries Agency has statutory control over marine works, which were previously the responsibility of Defra and CLG, including construction, coastal defences, dredging, marine aggregates extraction and the disposal of waste materials in the sea.
+The Welsh Assembly Government has established a Marine Consents Unit to administer a range of marine consents in Wales including Food and Environmental Protection Act (FEPA 1985 part II) licensing and marine aggregates extraction permissions.
+Both of these will be replaced by the marine licence being introduced by the Marine and Coastal Access Act 2009 and which will be issued by the Marine Consents Unit in the Welsh Assembly Government.
+Coast Protection Act (1949, Part II) licences will remain with the

-Coast Protection Act (1949, Part II) licences will remain with the Marine and Fisheries Agency until they are also replaced by the marine licence being introduced by the Marine and Coastal Access Act 2009.
+Marine and Fisheries Agency until they are also replaced by the marine licence being introduced by the Marine and Coastal Access Act 2009.